 Zebra Technologies Earnings Preview

 Watch Zebra Technologies' (NAS: ZBRA) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Tuesday, Nov.
-8. Zebra Technologies designs, manufactures, sells, and supports direct-thermal and thermal-transfer label printers, radio frequency identification printer/encoders, and dye sublimation card printers.
+The company will unveil its latest earnings on Tuesday, Feb.
+14. Zebra Technologies designs, manufactures, sells, and supports direct thermal and thermal-transfer label printers, radio frequency identification printer/encoders, and dye sublimation card printers.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Zebra Technologies, with five of seven analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Zebra Technologies, with five out of seven analysts rating it hold.
 Analysts don't like Zebra Technologies as much as competitor Intermec overall.
-Three out of six analysts rate Intermec a buy compared to two out of seven for Zebra Technologies.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Three out of five analysts rate Intermec a buy compared to two out of seven for Zebra Technologies.
+Zebra Technologies' rating hasn't changed over the past three months.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 93.3% giving it an outperform rating.
-The community at large concurs with the All-Stars, with 93% granting it a rating of outperform.
-Fools are gung-ho about Zebra Technologies, though the message boards have been quiet lately, with only 60 posts in the past 30 days.
-Even with a robust four out of five stars, Zebra Technologies' CAPS rating falls a little short of the community's upbeat outlook.
+CAPS All-Stars are strongly backing the stock, with 91.4% assigning it an outperform rating.
+The community at large backs the All-Stars, with 92.3% awarding it a rating of outperform.
+Fools are bullish on Zebra Technologies, though the message boards have been quiet lately, with only 60 posts in the past 30 days.
+Despite the majority sentiment in favor of Zebra Technologies, the stock has a middling CAPS rating of three out of five stars.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.